shane935/Blog/ChatGPTFeatureFiles.part2.md

 });
 ```

-As you develop it is inevitable that you will need to make changes to the test suite as you make decisions, in part three we will look at refactoring our test suite using ChatGPT to improve test readability and adapt to page updates
+As you develop, it is inevitable that you will need to make changes to the test suite as you make decisions.
+In part three, we will look at refactoring our test suite using ChatGPT to improve test readability and adapt to page updates.